-7.5 Key Variables When Preparing Your Company for Sale | Cleanfax
+7.5 Key Variables When Preparing to Sale Your Company | Cleanfax

 There are a number of financial questions to consider before selling.
 Do you have an accurate profit and loss statement and balance sheet?
 Some companies sadly do not.
 Are the expense categories organized in a way that reflect your business operations?
 How many “miscellaneous” categories are listed?
 Can you quickly access detailed financial information surrounding business and personal expenses?

-You will face a barrage of questions surrounding your numbers; clean financials help build buyer confidence.
+You will face a barrage of questions surrounding your company’s numbers; clean financials help build buyer confidence.

 3 | Owner involvement

 This one is simple: How many “hats” are worn by you as an owner?
 More importantly, can a buyer expect to duplicate those efforts?

 Any buyer wants to see an owner working 35 to 45 hours a week, with a job description that is replaceable, not unreachable.

 4 | Key personnel